WHenderson/ko-typed/README.md

 ```

 * [converters](./documentation/converters.md)
-  Converters are provides between all common types where conversion is common and unambiguous.
+  Converters between all common types are provided where conversion is common and unambiguous.